 - Ask somebody to secure medical help immediately. - Only use a small amount of cool water on the burn.
-Using too much could cause the person to lose too much body heat. - Elevate the burned part above the heart.
-This will help slow swelling. - Keep the burn covered. - Check the ABCs (airway, breathing, circulation) until medical help arrives.
+Using too much could cause the person to lose too much body heat. - Elevate the burned part above the level of the heart.
+This will help slow swelling. - Keep the burn covered.
+This keeps it protected from wind and debris. - Check the ABCs (airway, breathing, circulation) until medical help arrives.

-Activity JEOPARDY!
+Activity: JEOPARDY!